LeoTsui/CS259D_Notes_HW/notes/Polymorphic_Blending_Attacks.md

 * Defenses against polymorphism
     * Looking for executable code (Toth et al.)
     * Looking for similar structure in multiple code instances (Kruegel et al.)
-    * Looking for common substrings present in multiple code instances (Polygraph) - defeated by noise
+    * Looking for common substrings present in multiple code instances (Polygraph)
+        * Defeated by noise
     * Looking for any exploit of a known vulnerability (Shield)
-* Defenses against polymorphism
     * Looking for instruction semantics, detect known code transformations (Cristodorescu et al.)
-    * Detect sequence of anomalous system calls (Forest et al.) - can be defeated through mimicry attacks.
+    * Detect sequence of anomalous system calls (Forest et al.)
+        * Can be defeated through mimicry attacks.
         * New approaches use stack information but they can also be defeated
+    * Payload-based anomaly detection
-    * Payload-based anomaly detection: use length, character distribution, probabilistic grammar and tokens to model HTTP traffic (Kruegel et al.); record byte frequency for each port's traffic (PAYL)
+        * Use length, character distribution, probabilistic grammar and tokens to model HTTP traffic (Kruegel et al.)
+        * Record byte frequency for each port's traffic (PAYL)

 ## Blending Attacks

-### Scheme of a polymorphic blending attack (PBA)
+### Scheme of a polymorphic blending attack

 ![Scheme-of-a-Polymorphic-Blending-Attack-PBA](images\Scheme-of-a-Polymorphic-Blending-Attack-PBA.png "Scheme of a polymorphic blending attack (PBA)")

 ### Polymorphism Attacks

-* Polymorphism
+#### Polymorphism

 * Disguise the packets as normal traffic
-    * Change the contents of packets to make it look different
+* Change the contents of packets to make them look different from each other
 * Exploit code, not used in normal
 * **Making attacks look different from each other rather than normal**

+#### Three Components of Polymorphic Attack

 * Attack Vector
     * Modified part, invariant part
-    * Attack invariant could be
-        * Small
-        * Existing in the normal traffic
+    * If the attack invariant is very small and exists in the normal traffic
-    * Could cause high FP
+        * Could cause high FP of IDS
 * Attack Body (shellcode)
     * Register shuffling
     * Equivalent instruction substitution